oroinc/orocommerce/src/OroB2B/Bundle/ProductBundle/Resources/doc/product-visibility.md

 ###Addition information:
 * If any level is selected by default - the entity is not written to the database.
 * If product hasn't category, then "Category" option is not available for all levels.
 If visibility setting already exist with "category" value, and category is deleted for specific product, then setting value is changed to default value (for visibility to account and visibility to account group), for visibility to all that value changed to "config".
-* If account hasn't account group, then "Account Group" option is not available for Visibility to Accounts.
-If visibility setting already exist with "Account Group" value, and account group is deleted for specific account, then setting value is changed to "Current Product".

 ##Cache for Product Visibility
 Resolved visibility settings must be pre-calculated and cached for greater performance.
 To do this for each of the levels create resolved entity, which contains only static visibility values (visible or hidden):